Secondary Adrenocortical InsufficiencySkip to the navigation

-Production of cortisol is controlled by the action of ACTH produced by the pituitary gland.
-The pituitary gland is regulated by the hypothalamus in the brain.
-If either the hypothalamus or pituitary gland is damaged, less ACTH is produced, leading to underfunctioning of the adrenal glands and reduced cortisol production.
+Production of cortisol is controlled by the action of ACTH.
+ACTH is produced by the pituitary gland.
+This gland is controlled by the hypothalamus in the brain.
+If either the hypothalamus or pituitary gland is damaged, less ACTH is produced.
+This can lead to problems with the adrenal glands and reduced cortisol production.

 This may be caused by:

 - A tumor of the pituitary gland or hypothalamus.

 - Past radiation of the hypothalamus or pituitary gland.

 - Rare conditions such as hemochromatosis, sarcoidosis, or Sheehan's syndrome (hypopituitarism).
 Sheehan's syndrome is sometimes caused by severe blood loss after giving birth.

 The symptoms of secondary adrenocortical insufficiency are similar to those of Addison's disease.
 (But darkening of the skin and high levels of potassium in the blood are not present like they are in Addison's disease.)